paulej/perc-framework/draft-jones-perc-private-media-framework.md

 Off-path attackers may try connecting to different PERC entities and send specifically crafted packets.
 A successful attacker might be able to get the MDD to forward such packets.
 If not making use of HBH authentication on the MDD, such an attack could only be detected in the receiving endpoints where the forged packets would finally be dropped.

 Another potential attack is a third party claiming to be an MDD, fooling endpoints in to sending packets to the false MDD instead of the correct one.
 The deceived sending endpoints could incorrectly assuming their packets have been delivered to endpoints when they in fact have not.
 Further, the false MDD may cascade to another legitimate MDD creating a false version of the real conference.
 This attack is mitigated since false MDD would not be authenicated by the KMF and be able tunnel the DTLS-SRTP signaling to/from the KMF.
 Since it cannot tunnel the DTLS-SRTP signaling, endpoints will not get the KEK and the conference will not go on.
-[TO DO: How much to cover regarding the exchange valid MDD certficates with the KMF in this doc?]
+[TO DO: Include the exchange valid MDD certficates with the KMF in this doc or not?]

 ##   MDD Attacks